AriFordsham/GHCWiki/commentary/compiler/code-gen.md

 ## Overview

 The goal of the code generator is to convert program from [STG](commentary/compiler/generated-code) representation to [Cmm](commentary/compiler/cmm-type) representation.
 STG is a functional language with explicit stack.
 Cmm is a low-level imperative language - something between C and assembly - that is suitable for machine code generation.
-Note that terminology might be a bit confusing here: the term "code generator" refers to STG-\>Cmm pass but it may also be used to refer to the Cmm-\>assembly pass.
-Referring to the latter as the "backend" eliminates the confusion.
+Note that terminology might be a bit confusing here: the term "code generator" can refer both to STG-\>Cmm pass and the whole STG-\>Cmm-\>assembly pass.
+The Cmm-\>assembly conversion is performed by one the backends, eg. NCG (Native Code Generator or LLVM.

 The top-most entry point to the codegen is located in [compiler/main/HscMain.hs](/trac/ghc/browser/ghc/compiler/main/HscMain.hs) in the `tryNewCodegen` function.
-Code generation now has three stages:
+Code generation is done in two stages:

 1. Convert STG to Cmm with implicit stack, and native Cmm calls.
 This whole stage lives in [compiler/codeGen](/trac/ghc/browser/ghc/compiler/codeGen) directory with the entry point being `codeGen` function in [compiler/codeGen/StgCmm.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmm.hs) module.
 1. Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
 This lives in [compiler/cmm](/trac/ghc/browser/ghc/compiler/cmm) directory with the `cmmPipeline` function from [compiler/cmm/CmmPipeline.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmPipeline.hs) module being the entry point.

-This is described below in full detail.
-1. Feed the CPS-converted Cmm to the existing, unmodified native code generators.
+The CPS-converted Cmm is fed to one of the backends.
 This is done by `codeOutput` function ([compiler/main/CodeOutput.lhs](/trac/ghc/browser/ghc/compiler/main/CodeOutput.lhs) called from `hscGenHardCode` after returning from `tryNewCodegen`.

-## Structure of Cmm pipeline
+## First stage: STG to Cmm conversion

-The first two steps are described in more detail here:

 - **Code generator** converts STG to `CmmGraph`.
 Implemented in `StgCmm*` modules (in directory `codeGen`).